 If you get the following error on your system when executing the Intune Device Troubleshooter:

-You have to unblock the dll’s.
-Navigate for this to the libaries folder and click Unblock in the properties on each dll’s.
+You have to unblock the DLLs.
+Navigate for this to the libraries folder and click Unblock in the properties on each DLL.

-It may be that you need to restart your PowerShell session to get the error message gone
+You may need to restart your PowerShell session to make the error message disappear.

 Conclusion